 Travel tip: If I haven’t stressed this enough, buy your tickets online in advance!
 And avoid visiting the palace on a Tuesday because that’s the day it has the biggest lines / crowds since all the museums are closed.

-The Palace of Versailles, through the golden gates
+Beyond the golden gates

 The Palace of Versailles is grand and luxurious.
 Its rooms are ornately furnished, and usually include ceiling murals that depict significant moments from legend and history.